MLanguage/mlang/README.md

 ## Disclaimer

-There is currently no guarantee of any kind about the correctness of the code produced by the Mlang compiler, or by the results produced by the interpreter of Mlang.
-However, authors are in contact with DGFiP to try and validate the semantics of M implemented in Mlang.
+There is currently no legal guarantee of any kind about the correctness of the code produced by the Mlang compiler, or by the results produced by the interpreter of Mlang.
+However, authors have been in contact with DGFiP to validate Mlang, and the system passes all the private DGFiP tests as of Sept.
+2020 for the version of the source files responsible for computing the tax on the 2018 income.

 ## Installation